LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/automations.md

 - **Session Length**: Select the length of the bot session, that is, how long the context of a conversation is maintained after the conversation becomes idle.
 If this is unset, the default of one hour is used.
 Be aware that there also exists a LivePerson conversation session; it is this setting, not the LivePerson setting, that determines the session length.

 - **Log Transcripts**: If you don’t want to log transcripts of conversations held via the bot, click the slider to Off.
 The default value is On.
 Transcripts can provide insights for a variety purposes.
 For example, they can inform the bot flow and help with tuning.
 However, some cases might prohibit transcript logging for privacy or other reasons.
 If you turn this off, metadata on the conversation is still logged, but the content of the conversation isn’t.

-- **Enable Bot**: Typically, you don’t need to set this since you start a bot in LiveEngage after you deploy it.

 ### Export a bot
 Export of an bot creates a JSON file.